glouw/blog/_posts/2018-03-11-littlewolf.md

 # Wall Height

-In order to calculate ceiling and floor projections the wall height from the position of the player must first be calculated.

 The height of the wall is calculated by taking the normal ray to the wall (in this case, the x direction), and multiplying the focal length of the field of view.
 The normal is clamped to a small value in case the player gets too close to the screen.